Releasing the Genius with Charity

 In this episode, hosts Kim Langen and Nathan Langen interview Mushtaq Chhapra.
-In 2010 in Qatar, Chhapra and TCF were one of the six recipients of the WISE Awards — international plaudits that recognised him as a champion of peace and a symbol of hope.
-For his work with TCF, he was also awarded the Skoll Award for Social Entrepreneurship in 2013, and is a recipient of a lifetime achievement award from the Canada Pakistan Business Council (CPBC).
+In 2010 in Qatar, Chhapra and TCF were one of the six recipients of the WISE Awards — international plaudits that recognized him as a champion of peace and a symbol of hope.
+For his work with TCF, he was also awarded the Skoll Award for Social Entrepreneurship in 2013 and is a recipient of a lifetime achievement award from the Canada Pakistan Business Council (CPBC).
 Chhapra is also a member of the Clinton Global Initiative and a Schwab Foundation Social Entrepreneur.

 Hey welcome back to another episode of releasing the genius podcast where we interview extraordinary people we find out how did they get there so today’s guest is one of the citizens foundations cofounders Mr. Mushtaq Chhapra and he has played a key role in nurturing a number of prominent nonprofit organizations.
 He serves on the boards of patients aid foundation and the kidney center as well.

 He is a Skoll winner and a Sitara-e-Imtiaz holder of Pakistan.
 He is a well known personality in the country’s business circles.
 While he was manufacturing, In Pakistan he is a philanthropist.
 I’m sorry today.
 I’m just catching my tongue and is involved with many charities in the areas of health food security and art.

 He also serves as the honorary consulate general for the Nepalese embassy in Karachi.
 His project the citizens foundation was selected as one of the six WISE awards winners in 2010.
 TCF is one of the largest nonprofit organizations in Pakistan in the field of education.

 TCF is also the largest female employer outside the public sector having 12,000 plus female teachers employed since it was founded in 1995 from five schools now it has run a professionally managed network about 1,652.